Japan to provide 1 mln more COVID vaccine doses to Taiwan

 “The friendship between Taiwan and Japan is unwavering.
 The Foreign Ministry once again thanks our partners in freedom and democracy for their warm assistance and strong support,” it added.

-Taiwan has complained that Chinese interference blocked a deal earlier this year for it to get vaccines from Germany's BioNTech SE (22UAy.DE), charges Beijing has denied, but since then donations have rolled in for the government.
+Taiwan has complained that Chinese interference blocked a deal earlier this year for it to get vaccines from Germany’s BioNTech SE, charges Beijing has denied, but since then donations have rolled in for the government.

 Taiwan is rapidly expanding its vaccination programme, though so far only around one-tenth of its 23.5 million people have received at least one of the two shot regimen.
 But the government has millions of doses on order.